DarioJejer/DarioJejer/README.md

 #### Jam Central

-  - Jam Central is a web-app develop as a concept proyect: a social network for musicians and aficionados of music to share concert events.
+  - Jam Central is a web-app developed as a social network for musicians and aficionados of music to share concert events.
 Develop following a .Net course within two weeks.
   - Using ASP MVC for the back-end, vanilla JS and CSS on the front-end, Entity as the ORM connected to a SQLServer database.
 Develop with a full suite of unit-tests and intergration-tests using Ninject.
 Deployed

 <p align='center'>